ardhnyg/commercial-workshops/series-getting-started-with-cc/workshop-predictive-ai/README.md

 ## <a name="step-12"></a>Connect Flink with LLM Model
 The next step is to create a integrated model from LLM Model with Flink on Confluent Cloud.</br> We will try to connect using 2 LLM; Claude Sonet from Bedrock AWS and Gemini from Google AI Studio.</br>
-Please note that Flink only provide connection in the **same cloud provider**.
+**Note** Flink only provide connection in the **same cloud provider**.
 Meaning if in previous steps you create Flink in AWS region, then you can only connect to AWS Bedrock.</br>
 </br>

 1. First, you will create the model connection using Confluent CLI.
 If you've never installed one, you could install it based on your OS (https://docs.confluent.io/confluent-cli/current/install.html) and login to confluent.